 Like everyone else's teenage years, my sweet triumphs were peppered with plenty of awkward and silly moments.
 There was the time that my date asked me to homecoming by having the waiter slip a message in a fortune cookie.
 I was stoked for two weeks, until that same date dumped me the day before the dance.
 Senior year, my English teacher was less than enthused about a school-wide book project my entire class was required to participate in.
 I forgot about it until the day it was due, so I spent my lunch hour quickly writing a poem to turn in - and later won $1,500 in that very contest.
 And I never scored or placed in any of my cross country races - but dang, the initiation sleepover was always a freakin' blast.

-However, one of my favorite things about taking this trip down memory lane is, of course, the fashion.
+However, one of my favorite things about taking this trip down memory lane is, of course, the '90s and '2000s fashion.

 Whether you just finished high school or you graduated several years ago, we can all relate to cringe-worthy wardrobe moments of our past.
 Below, I've listed ten items you were sure to have in your closet, and a few reasons why I loved them.